This One-Pan Garlic Butter Chicken and Cauliflower recipe is full of garlic buttery goodness and is ready in 30-minutes.

 About 4 weeks into quarantine, we had a freezer incident.
 No, it didn’t stop working, but a bag of items was left out of the freezer without realizing.
-Thankfully, we noticed soon enough so everything in the bag was still cold and safe to eat.
+Thankfully, we noticed soon enough so everything in the bag was still partially frozen and and safe to eat.

 Note about Food Safety:

 I should also note that technically, you shouldn’t leave frozen items out at room temperature to defrost.
 This puts it at risk of being in the danger zone for temperatures where bacteria can grow.
 In my case, we had enough frozen items together that it stayed partially frozen by the time we found it.
 But always air on the safe side.
 If in doubt, throw it out!

 We now had 10 chicken breasts that we had to eat, or cook and re-freeze.
 Cooking and re-freezing protein is a great way to meal prep because it makes for a faster re-heat when you need it.
 Staying home more right now means less need for meal prepped food, so I opted to take this opportunity to test out some new chicken recipes.